RenderKit/ospray/doc/compilation.md

 The latest OSPRay sources are always available at the [OSPRay GitHub repository](http://github.com/ospray/ospray).
-The default `master` branch should always point to the latest tested bugfix release.
+The default `master` branch should always point to the latest bugfix release.

 Prerequisites
 -------------